garyk295/madridapiclab2/index.md

 ### 2.11 Retrieving the access token

+In this section you will be retrieving the access token using the authorization code obtained in the previous section.

+When the authorization code was received by users client, it was then passed back to the third party provider via the redirect url.
+The third party provider then calls the POST /oauth2/token operation inside the payment authorization API of the financial institution to exchange the authorization code for the access token.

+You are assuming the role of the third party provider in this section.

 1. Return back to the developer portal in your web browser and go back to the payments API product.

 2. Expand the payment authorization API and select the POST /oauth2/token operation